kaede0e/two-species-genome-comparison-pipeline/case_study.md

 >>> table.to_csv(r'table.txt', index = False, sep = '\t') #makes table.txt file in CSV format in current directory exit()
 ```
-So now, you should have the following output files in your working directory:
+Once you get the score table, you should have the following output files in your working directory:
 ```
 minimap2_ref_qrygenome_chr_alignment.sam
 syri.out